Click hereto edit.

 In other words, the pretribulational approach has spawned an attitude that de-emphasizes the preparation of the church for the end times.
-It misleads seeking Christians into thinking that pursuing God’s will for His church is a waste of time.
-This attitude is extremely dangerous and divisive and promotes a subjective approach to the study of scripture using proof texts and human logic over accepted methods of hermeneutic.
+It misleads seeking Christians into concluding that pursuing God’s will for His church is a waste of time.
+This attitude is extremely dangerous and divisive and promotes a subjective approach to the study of scripture using proof texts and human logic over accepted methods of hermeneutic (approaches to interpretation).

 Many who teach this doctrine strike out at church leaders who take another approach even to the point of calling them false teachers.
 Students preparing for ministry in certain institutions are required to adopt the approach or face censor.
 Pastors or professors who reject the pretribulation doctrine after years of faithful ministry are asked to resign their positions.

-In many cases this view that I consider to be erroneous from the start is pushed as the only acceptable view of the end times and others are ostracized.
+In many cases this view that I consider to be unbiblical from the start is pushed as the only acceptable view of the end times and other are rejected as virtual heresy.
 It fosters subjective doctrinalizing instead of objective, sincere, open study of God’s word.
 There is no place given for the market place of ideas that should be allowed in a genuine search for truth.

-I have become increasingly disturbed by the escapism mentality I have witnessed in many who believe that Christ is coming in a secret rapture to rescue the church before the start of the Great Tribulation.
+I have become increasingly disturbed by the escapism mentality that I have witnessed in many who believe that Christ is coming in a secret rapture to rescue the church before the start of the Great Tribulation.
 I have also witnessed a gradual rejection of the biblical certainty that Christians will indeed suffer tribulation for their faith.
 The end time tribulation will culminate this age and God’s people must prepare themselves to be able to endure to the end what the enemy will unleash on them.
-We will not suffer God’s final wrath but Jesus promises that we will face great tribulation (Matt.
+We will not suffer God’s final wrath, which is reserved for sinners, but Jesus promises that we will face great tribulation (Matt.
 24:9, 10; Mark 13:11-20; Luke.
 21:12; 2 Tim.
 3:12).
-I have decided it is time to speak out in hope that many Christians will return to the simple scriptural understanding of the coming of Christ that prevailed before the pretribulation doctrine was popularized in the middle of the 19th century.
+I have decided it is time to speak out in hope that many of my readers will return to the simple scriptural understanding of the coming of Christ that prevailed before the pretribulation doctrine was popularized in the middle of the 19th century.

 Many Christians confess that a study of eschatology can be very confusing.
 It is my contention that what the Bible says about the end times is only made confusing when people try to insert into it a secret, pretribulation rapture.
 This creates a rapture maze that must be negotiated by believers.
 The confusion is caused by a spurious doctrine that requires abandonment of a straightforward, face value study of the word.
 If we simply interpret the end time passages with an open, objective mind, without doctrinal gymnastics, we find them to be quite clear and easy to understand.
 Then we do not have to use scriptural manipulation to make the rest of the Bible line up.
 The end result of such a study is the conclusion that there is only one return of Christ at the end of the Tribulation and the rapture takes place at that time.